Counselling and Psychotherapy

 What other reactions are normal in therapy?

 It is also completely normal to NOT cry in therapy.
-In fact, in addition to shedding tears, it is completely normal for people to... shout, cuss or become silent as they process through thoughts and emotions.
+In fact, in addition to shedding tears, it is completely normal for people to... shout, swear or become silent as they process through thoughts and emotions.
 When it comes down to it, whatever reactions you have throughout the therapeutic process are valid and acceptable.

 (https://www.rbcounseling.com/therapy-blog-anxiety-counseling-spokane/2017/6/12/why-do-people-cry-during-a-therapy-session)